Designations Congruent with Things: Chapter 5

 Noted.

-Thank you, Dr. Gottlieb, thank you so much.
+Thank you, Dr. Gottlieb, thank you sooo much.

 Hermann has always been imperious, high-handed, and dictatorial.
-So much so that Newt has, over the years, devoted several mental asides to contemplating the roots of Hermann’s ridiculous behavior because it wasn’t something that made a whole lot of sense to him and it had also seemed compensatory in some way but in whatway hadn’t been clear until hours ago.
-Now it’s quite clear, kind of painfully clear, and Newt realizes that he is now and had always been, at least on the surface, the kind of guy who looks like a harbinger of hell to Hermann’s nicely ordered mental and physical existence, but he hasn’t turned out to be that bad, or maybe he's toughened Hermann up in a nice, older-brother, rigorous-and-taxing-love type of paradigm, if one discounts the fact that he isn't, strictly speaking, 'older', nor is he sure that 'tough-love' includes long diatribes regarding an inversion of the quantitative hierarchy and ridicule of chalk as a medium for communication.
-Besides, the Newt-is-not-the-jerk-he-might-appear argument and the Hermann-can-take-it argument don't sound mutually exclusive to him; he needs to stop using ‘or’ unless he really means it.
+So much so that Newt has, over the years, devoted several mental asides to contemplating the roots of Hermann’s ridiculous behavior because it wasn’t something that made a whole lot of sense to him and it had also seemed compensatory in some way but in what way hadn’t been clear until hours ago.
+Now it’s quite clear, kind of painfully clear, and Newt realizes he is now and has always been, at least on the surface, the kind of guy who looks like a Harbinger of Hell to Hermann’s nicely ordered mental and physical existence, but he hasn’t turned out to be that bad, or maybe he's toughened Hermann up in a nice, older-brother, rigorous-and-taxing-love type of paradigm, if one discounts the fact that he isn't, strictly speaking, “older,” nor is he sure that “tough-love” includes long diatribes regarding an inversion of the quantitative hierarchy and ridicule of chalk as a medium for communication.
+Besides, the Newt-is-not-the-jerk-he-might-appear argument and the Hermann-can-take-it argument don't sound mutually exclusive to him; he needs to stop using “or” unless he really means it.

 “Can you not?”
-Newt says to Hermann in a peripheral snapping, as he props himself on his elbows and then redirects his attention back to the medic standing between him, freedom, his future, the afterparty of the century, and also freedom and also his future.
+Newt says to Hermann in a peripheral snapping as he props himself on his elbows and redirects his attention to the medic standing between him, freedom, his future, the Afterparty of the Century, and also freedom and also his future.
 “Let’s get this show on the road.
-Draw some blood, do some imaging—make sure we’re not going to drop dead in the next forty-eight hours if that’s even a thing you can do.
-But?” he raises his eyebrows at the medic.
-“You do not write anything down, dude.
-Not about me, and not about him.”
-He points a finger at Hermann without looking at him to indicate to everyone that he means business.
-“We’re going out of network and out of military for our neurological care, no offense, but barring any literal, life threatening emergencies, we consent to nothing.”
+Draw some blood, do some imaging, make sure we’re not going to drop dead in the next forty-eight hours if that’s even a thing you can do.
+But?”
+He raises his eyebrows at the medic.
+“You do NOT write anything down, dude.
+Not about me and not about him.”
+He points a finger at Hermann without looking at him to indicate to everyone he means business.
+“We’re going out of network and out of military for our neurological care, no offense, but barring any literal, life-threatening emergencies, we consent to nothing.”

-Newt has already decided that he wants a laid-back neurologist from the West Coast who surfs on the weekends, has at least one tattoo, one piercing, and thinks that saving the word by mind-melding with a dead kaiju brain is ‘rad.’
+Newt’s already decided he wants a laidback neurologist from the West Coast who surfs on the weekends, has at least one tattoo, one piercing, and thinks that saving the word by mind-melding with a dead kaiju brain is, “Rad, man.”
 Maybe his name will be Paul.
 Or Blake.
 Or maybe Damien.
-Or it could be a lady.
-In which case maybe Danielle, maybe Rain, possibly Esther.
+Or it could be a lady, in which case maybe Danielle, maybe Rain, possibly Esther.
 Hermann probably wants a more uptight neurologist from England named Phillip, though Newt thinks that Hermann will fare much better with Rain.

 Hermann and the medic look at him in silent confusion.

-“I’m—going to make a phone call,” the medic says.
-“I think kaiju drifts on non-standard equipment are maybe a little out of my area of expertise.”
+“I’m…gonna make a phone call,” the medic says.
+“I think kaiju drifts on non-standard equipment are a little out of my league.”

 Victory.